thienclaa/congenial-octo-memory/README.md

 ### Experienced in:

-- Data collection, preparation, exploratory using tools like Python, R, and SQL and data visualization using tools like Tableau and MS Power BI.
+- Data collection, preparation, and exploratory using tools like Python, R, and SQL and data visualization using tools like Tableau and MS Power BI.
 - Developing data model and databases for data management using SQL
 - Implementing Machine Learning models for User and Entity Behavior Analytics
 - Conducting market research and statistical analysis to discover patterns and trends